 How do you know you have one, versus just having a bout of insomnia?

 Incidents of insomnia may come and go (episodic), last up to three weeks (short-term), or be long-lasting (chronic).
-But if a sleep disorder, such as sleep apnea, affects your life in a negative manner, then it is worth bringing it to the attention of your doctor.
+It is worth bringing a sleep disorder, such as sleep apnea, to the attention of your doctor if it is negatively impacting your life.

 What are the causes of a sleep disorder?